Professor, Pharmacology & Chemical Biology

 University of Pittsburgh

-Dr. Kensler has received numerous awards including the AACR-American Cancer Society Award for Excellence in Cancer Epidemiology and Prevention (2007), Society of Toxicology Translational Impact Award (2009) and the National Friendship Award, Beijing, People’s Republic of China (2011), which is the country’s highest award for foreign civilians.
+Dr. Kensler’s numerous awards include the AACR-American Cancer Society Award for Excellence in Cancer Epidemiology and Prevention, Society of Toxicology Translational Impact Award and the National Friendship Award, Beijing, China’s highest award for foreign civilians.
 He has published over 350 research articles.
 He is a former chair of the NIH Chemo-Dietary Study Section and is on the editorial board of several journals.